xaca/talks/25 - Georgia Tech - Lesson 7 - Channels/readme.md

 # Georgia Tech - Lesson 7 - Channels

 Virtual lesson for students from Medellin, a program from Georgia Tech.
 I had the oportunity to discuss about channels as a part of business model creation.
 Here you would found some information that I used it to preparated the session.
+The main resource was a virtual course from Udacity, How to build a StartUp.

 ## Questions for the groups